 Emmie Dashwood–granddaughter to an aged Marquess who pats her rump in a most loving fashion–lives in a moldy, decaying manor with her large, moochy family.
 After grandpa’s death, she is sold in marriage to an older man living another continent away.
 On her trip across the ocean, she falls in love with Captain Nathan Grant, the very married ship’s captain.

-If you’ve seen the Richard Gere and Jodie Foster movie, Sommersby, you know the basic story.
+You know the basic story if you’ve seen the Richard Gere and Jodie Foster movie, Sommersby.
 Here, this romantic tale takes place in Regency England, not the American South.
 Lady Lara, Countess of Hawksworth, is happy to be a widow.
 Lara had a horrible marriage to a man who was a monster to her.
-Hunter was cold, dispassionate, and adulterous.
+Hunter was cold, dispassionate, and unfaithful.